xcomfan/xcomfan.github.io/python/function_decorators.md

 permalink: /python/function_decorators
 ---

 Because a decorator can return any sort of object this allows the decorator to insert a layer of logic to be run on every call.
-The decorator function is free to return either the original function or a new proxy object that saves teh original function passed to the decorator to be invoked indirectly after the extra logic layer runs.
+The decorator function is free to return either the original function or a new proxy object that saves the original function passed to the decorator to be invoked indirectly after the extra logic layer runs.

 ```python
 >>> class tracer: